olofk/edalize/doc/edam/api.rst

-is_include_file Bool                  Indicates if this file should be treated as an include file (default false) include_path    String                When is_include_file is true, the directory containing the file will be added to the include path. include_path allows setting an explicit directory to use instead logical_name    String                Logical name (e.g. VHDL/SystemVerilog library) of the file
+is_include_file Bool                  Indicates if this file should be treated as an include file (default false) include_path    String                When is_include_file is true, the directory containing the file will be added to the include path. include_path allows setting an explicit directory to use instead logical_name    String                Logical name (e.g. VHDL/SystemVerilog library) of the file sdf_type        String                For SDF files indicates if SDF should be copied to work directory ("copy")
+                                      for use by $sdf_annotate() or used as "min"/"typ"/"max" corner (default "copy") sdf_instance    String                For SDF files of type min/typ/max the instance to which the SDF file should be applied (default "")
 =============== ===================== ===========

 Hook